Part-time: 2 years

 You’ll build on the foundation of knowledge you gained at the Postgraduate Certificate stage by studying these modules:

-- Strategic Talent Development.
-The growth of human capital has been identified as a key driver of competitive advantage for organisations.
+- International Resourcing and Talent Development - The growth of human capital has been identified as a key driver of competitive advantage for organisations.
 On this module, you’ll examine a range of talent management strategies to attract, identify, develop, engage, retain and deploy individuals with high potential.
 You’ll look at how talent can be fostered through learning and development interventions and how to evaluate the impact of such interventions on the ‘bottom line’.

 You will develop your knowledge through taught lectures, case studies, role play, debating, student presentations – both formative and summative – enquiry-based learning, and problem-solving activities.
 At every stage of the programme you are encouraged to apply your learning to work-based scenarios so that you can make an immediate business impact.
 We will challenge your ways of thinking and behaving as you seek solutions to complex business problems.